 and bones that surround and support the teeth.
 It is also called periodontal

-that affects only the gums, the tissue that surrounds the teeth.
+that affects only the gums, the soft tissue that surrounds the teeth.

 bone that support the teeth.